-Important: Before starting, you should check that all negatively worded items in your scale have been reversed (see Chapter 8).
-If you don't do this you will find you have very low (and incorrect) Cronbach alpha values.
+Important: before starting, you should check that all negatively worded items in your scale have been reversed (see Chapter 8).
+If you don't do this, you will find that you have very low (and incorrect) Cronbach alpha values.
+In this case, none of the items needs to be rescored.

-- 1. From the menu at the top of the screen click on: Analyze, then click on Scale, then Reliability Analysis. - 2.
-Click on all of the individual items that make up the scale (e.g. lifsat1, lifsat2, lifsat3, lifsat4, lifsat5).
+- 1. From the menu at the top of the screen, click on Analyze, then click on Scale, then Reliability Analysis. - Click on all of the individual items that make up the scale (e.g. lifsat1, lifsat2, lifsat3, lifsat4, lifsat5).
 Move these into the box marked Items. - 3.
-In the Model section, make sure Alpha is selected. - 4.
-Click on the Statistics button.
-In the Descriptives for section, click on Item, Scale, and Scale if item deleted. - 5.
-Click on Continue and then OK.
+In the Model section, make sure Alpha is selected. - In the Scale label box; type in the name of the scale or subscale (Life Satisfaction). - Click on the Statistics button.
+In the Descriptives for section, click on Item, Scale, and Scale if item deleted.
+In the Inter-Item section, tick on Correlations.
+In the Summaries section, click on Correlations. - 6.
+Click on Continue and then OK (or on Paste to save to Syntax Editor).